conbench/conbench/README.md

      * Debug mode: on
      * Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)

-If this renders an authentication error, set the password for your user.
+If you get an authentication error, set the password for your user.

     $ psql
     # ALTER USER <username> PASSWORD '<password>';